Adam Harber litigates complex civil and criminal cases.

 Though all cases vary and none is predictive, Adam’s experience includes:

-Intellectual Property Litigation and Related Disputes
+Patent Litigation and Related Disputes

-- Defended a medical device company in patent litigation in the Northern District of California, which resulted in a successful jury verdict on all claims.
+- Defending a medical device company in patent litigation in the Northern District of California, which resulted in a successful jury verdict on all claims.
 The Federal Circuit reversed the District Court’s ruling on a claim construction issue, and the case subsequently settled.

 Criminal Defense and Government Investigations

-- Ongoing representation of individual client in DOJ and related investigations concerning LIBOR, which closed without settlement, charges, or an enforcement action.
+- Representing an individual client in DOJ and related investigations concerning LIBOR, which closed without settlement, charges, or an enforcement action.